Ankylopoda

 Ankylopoda was a proposed clade that hypothetically contains turtles and lepidosaurs (tuatara, lizards and snakes) and their fossil relatives.
-This clade was historically supported based on microRNA analysis as well as some cladistic analyses.
-However, it was strongly contradicted by molecular evidence which supports Archelosauria (the grouping of turtles and archosaurs), and other recent cladistic analyses have supported Archelosauria over Ankylopoda.
+This clade was historically supported based on microRNA analysis as well as some morphological cladistic analyses.
+However, it was strongly contradicted by molecular evidence which supports Archelosauria (the grouping of turtles and archosaurs), as well as recent morphological analyses.

 Classification

-The cladogram below follows the most likely result found by another analysis of turtle relationships, this one using only fossil evidence, published by Rainer Schoch and Hans-Dieter Sues in 2015.
-This study found Eunotosaurus to be an actual early stem-turtle, though other versions of the analysis found weak support for it as a parareptile.
+The cladogram below is an example of a morpholgoical evidence only fossil evidence, published by Rainer Schoch and Hans-Dieter Sues in 2015.
+This study found the putative stem turtle Eunotosaurus (now recognized as a millerettid stem reptile) to be an early stem-turtle, though later versions of this Schoch and Sues analysis found weak support for it among "parareptiles".